-To apply for Humanitarian (Subclass 202) visa, you will need to complete form 482 and provide your address.
-If you have contact in Australia, they may assist you to apply under the Community Proposal Pilot or Community Support Program using form 1417, which is completed by the approved organisation.
+To apply for Humanitarian (Subclass 202) visa, you will need to complete an application form and provide your address.
+If you have contact in Australia, they may assist you to apply under the Community Proposal Pilot or Community Support Program using a CSP form , which is completed by the approved organisation.

 You may not be able to apply for Global Humanitarian (subclass 202) visa if any of the below apply to you:

 - between 13 August 2012 and 31 May 2013, you entered Australia at an excised offshore place and became an unlawful non-citizen; or

 - on or after 13 August 2012, you were taken to a place outside Australia (under section 245F(9) of the Migration Act 1958); or

 - on or after 1 June 2013, you came to Australia by boat or as an Illegal Maritime Arrival (IMA).